milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 declare victory!

 Of course the devil is in the details and the eventual fix, after lots of review and assistance from Jason and others, is a little more elaborate.
-Even so the [end result][final-diff] isn't so very far from the first cut, and hopefully I've been able to convey that getting to this point for a not-trivial issue isn't impossibly out of reach.
+Even so the [end result][final-diff] isn't so very far from the first cut &mdash; I hope I've been able to convey that getting to this point for a non-trivial issue isn't impossibly out of reach.

 Who would have thought that the infamous SI-2712 would turn out to be such low hanging fruit!
 What other long standing supposedly intractable issues might succumb just as swifty?

-If you want to shape the future or Scala you try and find out.
+If you want to be a part of shaping the future of Scala you should try and find out!

 ### Acknowledgements